flyconnectome/2023neckconnective/README.md

 *Note that at the time of writing (27 Aug 2024) some annotation updates are still pending for FANC and MANC so the attached supplementary files remain the best resource*.

 Annotations are used by the [fafbseg-py](https://fafbseg-py.readthedocs.io/) Python and the [fafbseg](https://natverse.org/fafbseg/) R package for programmatic analysis of the FAFB-Flywire dataset, the [malevnc](https://natverse.org/malevnc/) R package for the MANC dataset and [fancr](https://flyconnectome.github.io/fancr/) R package for the FANC dataset.
-Alternatively the [coconatfly](https://natverse.org/coconatfly/) package enables integrative connectomics across these three datasets.
+Alternatively the [coconatfly](https://natverse.org/coconatfly/) package enables integrative connectomics across these three datasets in R.

 ## Annotations

 -   [`/supplemental_files/Supplemental file 1 Seed planes.xlsx`](supplemental_files/Supplemental_file_1_Seed_planes.xlsx) contains the xyz coordinates, supervoxel_id, root_id, side and class of profiles passing through the FAFB or FANC seed plane; this file is the basis for **class** annotations of neck connective neurons in `fafbseg` and `fanc`.
--   [`/supplemental_files/Supplemental file 2 Typing and matching.xlsx`](supplemental_files/Supplemental_file_2_Typing_and_matching.xlsx) consists of 13 tabs contain all the annotations for descending neurons (DNs), ascending neurons (ANs) and sensory ascending neurons (SAs) for the three datasets FAFB, FANC and MANC; this file is the basis for the **cell type** annotations of neck connective neurons in `fafbseg` and `fanc`, and the new DN types in `manc`.
+-   [`/supplemental_files/Supplemental file 2 Typing and matching.xlsx`](supplemental_files/Supplemental_file_2_Typing_and_matching.xlsx) consists of 13 tabs containing the annotations for descending neurons (DNs), ascending neurons (ANs) and sensory ascending neurons (SAs) for the three datasets FAFB, FANC and MANC; this file is the basis for the **cell type** annotations of neck connective neurons in `fafbseg` and `fanc`, and the new DN types in `manc`.

 ## Software tools

 All software used in this paper is open-source and available through Github.
-Some of it was specifically developed for comparative analysis across the three datasets (coconatfly).
+Some of it was specifically developed for comparative analysis across the three datasets (`coconatfly`).
 Please open an issue in the respective repository if you have questions or run into problems.

 ### Python